Characters: Mario & Luigi

 - Worthy Opponent: He is so impressed by Luigi's fighting prowess that he decides to tell just him where the Dream Stone went.

 - What Happened to the Mouse?: Goes into a more permanent sleep nearing the end of the game, so his reaction to having his stone destroyed is never seen.
+This also makes you wonder if there's a dark stone spirit and what happened to it.

 The Massif BrothersTwo Hooski brothers who serve as the tour guides for Mount Pajamaja and are a little too much into fitness, rock climbing, and BEEF.